 - Remember to thank your friends, co-workers and staff more often.

 In summary, a mindset for success contains a collection of thoughts, beliefs, attitudes shaped by your responses, the meaning you put on experiences, the behaviours and actions you take or don’t take.
-It’s about having a positive and solution-focused approach where learning, growth and change are embraced and skills developed.
-It’s about your relationship with others and yourself.
-How you treat yourself and how you treat others.
+It’s about choosing to have a positive and solution-focused approach where learning, growth and change are key focus areas and skills to develop.
+Finally, its about your relationship you cultivate with yourself first and then others.

 A mindset for success is always evolving

 You can’t see what is in your mindset, yet the unseen can be incredibly powerful.
-However, like a muscle, it requires work to create one; gentle discipline, kindness and nurturing.
+However, like all success, developing a mindset for success requires discipline, effort and time.
+Yes, it takes work to create one.
 Furthermore, the energy of the mind is attention, so where you place your attention energy flows.
 Moreover, it is exactly why positivity, optimism, solutions and flexibility are so important.
 And of course, they all start with what you are thinking.

 We only have to look towards the genius, Albert Einstein for proof that this is so: